AvarionMC/PluginHider/README.md

 # PluginHider

 Hide your minecraft plugins from prying eyes.
 The commands can still be executed, but it doesn't show up in the tab completion list.
 Nor when you issue the `/version <plugin name>` command.
-Not when you issue the `/plugins` command.
+Nor when you issue the `/plugins` command.

 ## Required: